altruios/namshubettulpa/public/namshubettulpa/chapters/restructuring.md

 *Flanagan closed the door, then walked up to Martha* 'R::Okay, so - this either works or...
 See that keypad?'
-~She did, it was below the plaque, slightly off to the left~ 'R::Put in these numbers:'
+~She did, it was below the plaque, slightly off to the right~ 'R::Put in these numbers:'
 ~A list followed - she typed them in~
-~As she entered the last one a pleasant chirp came from the tiny speaker attached to the left~ }
+~As she entered the last one a pleasant chirp came from the tiny speaker attached to the right~ }
 {
 ~Flanagan nodded~